 “Yes, we bought some yesterday.
 Would you like some ice cream too, Jane?”

 Jane gave an enthusiastic ‘yes’ by nodding her head, and Anne left for the kitchen.
-By the timeAnne Merrick returned with a tray containing three goblets of ice cream topped with sugar wafer cookies.
+Anne Merrick returned with a tray containing three goblets of ice cream topped with sugar wafer cookies.

 They all sat cross-legged on Mac’s bed, with Jane closest to Mac.
 Anne inquired about the Federal Marshals, wanting to know how many were on duty tonight.

 “Three Marshals are working the night shift, Mom.
-One walks around the house; another operates the infra-red motion detector surveillance system.
+One walks around the house; another operates the infrared motion detector surveillance system.
 There’s one asleep in the guest house.
 These marshals are local; a replacement crew will arrive at 9 a.m.”

 “Jane,” Anne inquired, do you have any friends?”

 “Certainly, Colby and Tilly Cottrel would qualify as friends; they proved that when they offered to pay my bail.”

 “Yes,” Anne replied, “I was thinking of having them over for dinner soon.
 I was thinking more along the lines of a girlfriend who you are close to, someone you socialize with.”

 “The short answer, Anne, is no. Like your son, I decided to avoid fraternizing with anyone at the restaurant.
 I needed the job, and any romantic drama might jeopardize it.
 As for the Cottrels, I worked exclusively from home; all employees saw me as an avatar.